janmoehl/AndroidSlicer/README.md

     docker-compose -f src/main/docker/app.yml up -d

 For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

-## TODO

-- Transform the slice-make.component-form into a nested one, with layers for Java and Android specific fields -> better maintainability, better performance when disable/enable these fields .
-- Close the security issues with the `GET /api/java/source-code` API (by restricting valid paths to a specific subdirectory?)

 ## Continuous Integration (optional)